2. Epidemiology and Long-term Outcomes Following Acquired Brain Injury

 2.1 Sex Differences in ABI

-Overall, motor vehicle or other transportation related accidents (MVAs) and falls are the most common causes of TBI (Faul et al., 2010).
-Falls and MVAs, together, were shown to account for approximately 75% of TBIs requiring hospitalization in Ontario from 1992 to 2002 (Colantonio et al., 2009).
+Overall, motor vehicle or other transportation related accidents and falls are the most common causes of TBI (Faul et al., 2010).
 Based on literature, falls account for approximately 35% to 42% of TBIs whereas MVAs are responsible for 12% to 17% (Colantonio et al., 2010; Faul et al., 2010).
-These trends have been consistent for approximately ten years (Roozenbeek et al., 2013).
+These trends have been consistent for approximately ten years (Fu et al., 2016; Roozenbeek et al., 2013).

 Recently, an increase in the rate of TBI among the elderly has been noted which is heavily influenced by the fact that they are the fastest growing sector of the population (Chan et al., 2013a; Roozenbeek et al., 2013).
 A recent examination of the Ontario ABI Dataset found that between 2003 and 2010, there was a significant increase in TBI cases among patients aged 65 to 74 years (11%), 75 to 84 years (50%) and 85 years and older (63%; (Chan et al., 2013a).